Alonzo Patrick Fox: Post-World War II

 From 1945 to 1946, Fox served as commander of the War Department Personnel Center at Fort Sam Houston, Texas, where he was responsible for the demobilization and discharge of soldiers returning from World War II.

-In 1946, Fox was appointed as a deputy chief of staff of the Supreme Command Allied Powers in Japan.
+In 1946, Fox was assigned to Supreme Command Allied Powers (SCAP) in Japan as director of the Office of Economic and Industrial Affairs.
+In 1947, he was assigned to the SCAP headquarters as deputy chief of staff.
+In March 1948, Fox made headlines when he provided committee testimony to the United States House of Representatives that assessed the Soviet Union's efforts to build a communist movement in Japan as ineffective, and predicted that Japan would soon be ready to transition to a republican form of government.

 Korean War

 When the United Nations Command was formed during the Korean War, Fox was named one of its deputy chiefs of staff.
 Fox participated in the Inchon landing in September 1950 and received the Silver Star.

 Post Korean War

-The following year, Fox was named the Army's member of the Joint Strategic Survey Committee, a senior advisory group of the Joint Chiefs of Staff.
-From 1954 to 1955, Fox served as chief of staff for Allied Forces in Southern Europe.
-Fox served as military adviser to the Assistant Secretary of Defense for International Security Affairs from 1955 to 1957.

-Fox retired from the Army in 1957.
+In 1951, Fox was named the Army's member of the Joint Strategic Survey Committee, a senior advisory group of the Joint Chiefs of Staff.
+Fox served as military advisor to the Assistant Secretary of Defense for International Security Affairs from 1955 to 1957.
+Fox retired from the Army in July 1957.